kylegrantlucas/platform-exercise/README.md

 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.

+## Usage

+### Migrate

+(These steps will assume there is a local instance of Postgres running, a guide for Postgres on MacOS can be found [here](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb#3-configuring-postgres))

+This application uses [golang-migrate](https://github.com/golang-migrate/migrate) to handle running migrations, you can find

+`psql -c 'create database platform_exercise'`
+`migrate -source file://db/migrations -database postgres://localhost:5432/platform_exercise?sslmode=disable up`

+### Run

+`env PG_HOST=localhost PG_DB_NAME=platform_exercise PG_PORT=5432 go run application.go`

+### Example Queries

+### Test

+`go test ./...`

+## Thoughts

+## Libraries Used

+* [golang-migrate](https://github.com/golang-migrate/migrate) - A tool for running raw sql migrations.
+* negroni - A middleware for HTTP requests, allows us to log each request handler easily and recover from panics without crashing
+* logrus - A better logger for go
+* pq - A pure-go postgres driver, used as the backing driver for sql.DB

 ## Requirements

 **Models**